- The revised sixth edition of Foundations for Scientific Investing is available (ISBN 978-0-9941386-2-0),

-along with the second edition of Foundations for Scientific Investing: Multiple-Choice, Short-Answer, and Long-Answer Test Questions
+along with the third edition of Foundations for Scientific Investing: Multiple-Choice, Short-Answer, and Long-Answer Test Questions

 Ordering details appear below.

-- This revised fifth edition lays a firm foundation for thinking about and conducting investment.
+- This revised sixth edition lays a firm foundation for thinking about and conducting investment.

 It does this by helping to build capital markets intuition and critical thinking skills.